Shopify/cli/packages/cli/README.md

   $ shopify app config link [--no-color] [--verbose] [--path <value>] [-c <value>] [--client-id <value>]

 FLAGS
   -c, --config=<value>     The name of the app configuration.
       --client-id=<value>  The Client ID of your app.
       --no-color           Disable color output.
-  --path=<value>        [default: .]
-The path to your app directory.
+      --path=<value>       The path to your app directory.
       --verbose            Increase the verbosity of the logs.

 DESCRIPTION
   Fetch your app configuration from the Partner Dashboard.